LGBTIQA+ Greens Code of Conduct

 LGBTIQA+ Greens should ensure that events are as accessible as possible.

-If possible this includes but is not restricted to: providing gender neutral toilets, using venues which are accessible to wheelchair users, ensuring members do not drink alcohol during official business and providing a safe space room.
+If possible, this includes but is not restricted to: providing gender-neutral toilets, using venues that are accessible to wheelchair users, ensuring members do not drink alcohol during official business and providing a safe space room.

-If members feel a violation of this policy has occurred, they can please make a committee member aware in the first instance.
-This can be done either in person if at an event, or by emailing them at firstname.lastname@example.org.
+If members feel a violation of this policy has occurred, they can please make an LGBTIQA+ Greens management group member aware in the first instance.
+This can be done either in person if at an event or by emailing them at firstname.lastname@example.org.
 Messages on Social Networks are not an appropriate method of reporting violations of this policy.
-In normal circumstance the committee member will seek to moderate the discussion and resolve the complaint through normal complaints procedure.
-If the committee member believes there to be a potential risk, for example to a member, after consultation with at least 2 other committee members they can take immediate, appropriate action to reduce that risk.
+In normal circumstance, the management group member will seek to moderate the discussion and resolve the complaint through normal complaints procedure.
+If the management group believes there to be a potential risk, for example to a member, after consultation with at least 2 other management group officers they can take immediate, appropriate action to reduce that risk.

 This could include (without limitations):

 - informal warnings and requests for an apology